adeelarifbhatti/vue-app/README.md

 # Simple Vue-app with json-server (no backend)

-The frontend app has no real backend, it just queries the json-server (src/data/data.json), src/composables folder has the getposts.js and getpost.js.
+The frontend app has no real backend, it just queries the json-server (src/data/data.json).

-Content of .env file is following, this is the json-server (our backend :D)

-process.env.VUE_APP_URL = 'http://localhost:3000/posts'
+process.env.VUE_APP_URL = 'http://localhost:3000/projects'

 To run the app, just clone it and execute following command
 #### docker-compose up